kspalaiologos/kspalaiologos/README.md

 I'm the author of the most complex Malbolge Unshackled program - a Lisp interpreter - as of 2020 (and 2021, and still going - first ever non-trivial language implemented in it).
 I also made the most efficient Mersenne Twister cracker allowing the recovery of initial seeds.
 I provided the entire algorithm overview and a reference implementation to the general public on my blog.

-I also developed a 5 kilobyte decompressor (Windows `.exe`) for a compression algorithm outperforming LZMA and GZip.
+I also developed a 5 kilobyte decompressor (Windows `.exe`) for a compression algorithm outperforming (in terms of ratios and decompressor size) LZMA and GZip.

 I'm the author of asm2bf, the most advanced brainfuck toolkit staying true to brainfuck principles and allowing to write relatively small and fast programs.